oscdoctest/Qi-Docs/docs/Qi_Types_API.rst

 **Parameters**

-``string tenantID``
+``string tenantId``
   The tenant identifier for the request
 ``string namespaceId``
   The namespace identifier for the request
 ``string streamId``
-  The ID of the stream to search for the specified type definition
+  The Id of the stream to search for the specified type definition

 **Returns**